-Also known as Oubliette, the Sealed Room in the Middle Of Nowhere is the least dramatic Deathtrap of all.
-Not being an elaborate plan of disposing enemies, the sealed room is usually more of an opportunistic ploy — the good guys have gone into an abandoned mine or ancient crypt or isolated cave of their own volition, and the villain just takes this lucky chance to seal them in forever.
-Of course, forever turns into the twenty minutes or so it takes the hero to find an alternate way out, or occasionally to be rescued.
-Sometimes the stakes are raised by having the room slowly fill with water or gas.
+Also known as an Oubliette, the Sealed Room in the Middle of Nowhere is the least dramatic Death Trap of all.
+Not being an elaborate plan of disposing enemies, the sealed room is usually more of an opportunistic ploy — the good guys have gone into an Abandoned Mine or ancient crypt or isolated cave of their own volition, and the villain just takes this lucky chance to seal them in forever.
+Of course, forever turns into the twenty minutes or so it takes the hero to find an alternate way out, hidden door, or occasionally to be rescued.
+Sometimes the stakes are raised by having the room slowly fill with water, lowering a bladed Pendulum of Death or hearing the hiss of poison gas.

 The quiet solitude of this trap can be used to effect a Locked in a Freezer plot between two characters.

 Sometimes the tension of this Death Trap is increased by use of a good old-fashioned slowly-sealing door, which the good guys fail to squeeze through at the last second, or using a very small and unventilated space like a bank safe where the trappee will theoretically soon run out of air.

 This trope might have roots in the Greek myth of Antigone, who performed funeral rites for her dead brother - a traitor to the state - and was sentenced to death by her uncle, King Creon.
 The death sentence was, simply, being sealed in a cave to die of hunger/dehydration.
 In the play by Sophocles, Creon later had regrets, but when he tried to let her out she had already hanged herself (It is a tragedy, what did you expect?).